get-bridge/truss-cli/bootstrap-templates/default/README.md

 ### Adding an RDS database

-TODO, but will use (Pier's Aurora TF module)[https://github.com/get-bridge/bridge-pier-aurora-module].
+TODO, but will use [Pier's Aurora TF module](https://github.com/get-bridge/bridge-pier-aurora-module).

 ### Adding a Promotion Pipeline